lapluviosilla/amplenote-templater/README.md

 - For the default configuration:

+  - Use the Tag Default Manager with the "Templater: Manage Defaults" menu under Cmd/Ctrl-O. _Note: This opens a sidebar menu, which only works on desktop not mobile._

-  - A global default can be set by going to the note and using the **Templater: Set Default Template** menu.
+  - A global or tag default can also be set by going to the note and using the **Templater: Set Default Template** menu.
+(Menu won't appear if template isn't tagged with dynamic template tag)

-  - At the tag level, you can make a template the default for a tag by tagging it with that tag.
-For example, a template could have both system/template and project tags to make it the default dynamic template for project notes.
-A configuration menu to set specific defaults will also be added.
+  - At the tag level, you can make a template the default for a tag by tagging it with that tag and the dynamic template tag.
+For example, a template could have both `system/template` and `project` tags to make it the default dynamic template for project notes.

 - Assign templates to tags to receive a Jot Suggestion when visiting that tag in Jots mode.